qcastel/docker-maven-release/README.md

 - GIT_RELEASE_BOT_NAME: The git user name for committing the release
 - GIT_RELEASE_BOT_EMAIL: The git user email for committing the release

+- SKIP_GIT_SANITY_CHECK: true to skip the git sanity check, basically resetting the branch just in case
-- SKIP_PERFORM: "false" to skip the maven perform
+- SKIP_PERFORM: "false" to not skip the maven perform

 - GITREPO_ACCESS_TOKEN: GIT repo access token to push release commits